Yandex Cloud

 Your next steps depend on whether OS Login access is enabled for the VM.
 With OS Login access enabled, you can connect to the serial console using the exported SSH certificate.
 To connect to VMs with OS Login access disabled, use SSH keys.

-With an SSH key
+Connecting with an SSH key

-With an SSH certificate via OS Login
+Using a certificate via OS Login

-3. Specify the VM name and enable metadata authorization when connecting to the serial console:
+1. Enable metadata authorization when connecting to the serial console:

-yc compute instance update \
+yc compute instance update <VM_name_or_ID> \

---serial-port-settings ssh-authorization=INSTANCE_METADATA
+--serial-port-settings ssh-authorization=INSTANCE_METADATA \

 Result: